Omkaar10/Maven_Analytics/README.md

 # Maven_Analytics

-This directory includes all the supporting pngs and data dictionary.
+This directory includes all my submission for the various Maven Analytics Viz challenges
-The Jordan_Lebron_Final.xlsx is the final excel sheet which is used for the dashboard.
-The excel file is a read-only file.